Skip to main content

 Streams & Sensors Go Hand in Hand

-Additionally, the IFC and Senix worked closely to design a special threaded collar for the ToughSonic 50 so it could be mounted to the IFC stream gauge enclosure using the same threading as the ToughSonic 30.
-That ToughSonic 50 rear mount model—pictured here—has since become a standard product for Senix.
+Additionally, the IFC and Senix worked closely to design a special threaded collar for the ToughSonic-100.50 so it could be mounted to the IFC stream gauge enclosure using the same threading as the ToughSonic-100.30.
+That ToughSonic-100.50 rear mount model—pictured here—has since become a standard product for Senix.
+Features include:

-Senix sensors are potted in water tight stainless steel housings and operate in 0-100% humidity over a temperature range of -40° to +70°C. After assembly in the IFC lab, each stream gauge is submerged for three days to verify that it is water tight.
-This testing has proven useful.
-In the field, numerous sensors have been submerged by flash flooding; once flood waters subsided, the sensors resumed sending accurate stream level data without requiring repairs.
+After assembly in the IFC lab, each stream gauge is submerged for three days to verify that it is water tight.
+In the field, numerous ToughSonic sensors have been submerged by flash flooding; once flood waters subsided, the sensors resumed sending accurate stream level data without requiring repairs.

 Real-Time Water Levels Facilitate Disaster Management